vikingcode/vikingcode.github.io/_posts/2012-09-07-font-listing-on-winrt.md

 }
 {% endhighlight %}

-I've chosen an arbitrary number, 65000, as I'm not sure what a good 'maximum' number is .Technically Unicode goes up to 1114111, although I'm not aware of any fonts/characters that are that high.
+I've chosen an arbitrary number, 65000, as I'm not sure what a good 'maximum' number is.
+Technically Unicode goes up to 1114111, although I'm not aware of any fonts/characters that are that high.